 using dowels and brazing.
 Several receivers have been observed with screws

 or threads instead of dowels.

 An Inland Model T3 with "Model M2 Sniperscope (infrared)" & Power Pack

-The information extracted by Clawson from the Springfield Armory records indicates Inland had delivered 811 T3 carbines under the second contract with serial numbers 00001-00835.
-The quantity of 811 was also shown as a total received in a 1965 document provided by Rock Island Arsenal in response to an inquiry by H.J.
-Saunders.
-The records of both arsenals did not indicate a date.
-The serial numbers recorded so far exceed 00835 by about 40.
-It's possible the quantity shown for the second contract preceded the final total received.
+The information extracted by Clawson from the Springfield Armory records indicates Inland had delivered 811 T3 carbines under the second contract.
+In a 1965 document provided by Rock Island Arsenal in response to a 1973 inquiry by H.J.
+Saunders the T3 carbine quantity received from Inland in 1945 was 811.
+The document did not include the quantities from the first contract in 1944.
+The serial numbers recorded so far exceed the second contract serial number block by about 40.

 This brings up the issue of attempting to estimate quantities manufactured by serial numbers.
 Serial numbers were placed on the receivers before the receivers were hardened and finished.
 At some point prior to being assembled into a carbine some receivers were rejected for various reasons.
 We also don't know if Inland reused some of the serial numbers from receivers that were rejected.

 Total T3 production by Inland is estimated to have been less than 1700 with production completed before the end of WWII.